jwdietrich21/jwdietrich21/README.md

-# apl.
-Prof. Dr. med.
+# Prof. Dr. med.
 Johannes W. Dietrich – GitHub Repositories #

 More about my work can be found at: